TzurSoffer/LiveDebugger/README.md

 # Live Interactive Python Console

-## You can finally test you code in real time without using idle!
+## You can finally test your code in real time without using idle!

 A fully-featured, **live Python console GUI** built with **CustomTkinter** and **Tkinter**, featuring: